-It is the pursuit of peer review to give an objective and fair evaluation of the reviewed text merely on the manuscript quality.
-However, due to the internal generation mechanisms, the output of LLMs is subject to many factors such user prompts, model training data~\citep{tan-peer-2024}.
+It is the pursuit of peer review to provide an objective and fair evaluation of a manuscript based exclusively on its quality.
+However, due to the inherent generation mechanisms, the output of LLMs is subject to many factors, including user prompts and training data~\citep{tan-peer-2024}.
 These factors can introduce variability in the results, leading to inconsistencies in the quality and reliability of the generated contents.

-LLMs have a tendency to rate most papers higher scores~\citep{zhou-may-2024, du-llms-2024}.
-The research from \citet{thelwall-can-2024} found that LLMs never give the lowest score for the reviewing papers, and most of the time allocated the middle scores.
-Additionally, OpenAI acknowledged that its LLM may generate biased content~\citep{openai-gpt-2023}.
-These biases, which can include prejudices related to factors such as social class, race, and geography, are inherent in LLMs and may be reproduced or even amplified~\citep{hosseini-fighting-2023}.
+LLMs have a tendency to assign higher scores to most papers~\citep{zhou-may-2024,du-llms-2024}.
+Research by \citet{thelwall-can-2024} found that LLMs never awarded the lowest score to any reviewed paper, and often middle-range scores were assigned instead.
+Additionally, OpenAI has acknowledged that its LLM may generate biased content~\citep{openai-gpt4-2023}.
+These biases, which can include prejudices related to factors such as social class, race, and geography, are inherent in LLMs and may be reproduced or even amplified during their use~\citep{hosseini-fighting-2023}.

-These biases are all inherited from the training data of LLMs~\citep{leung-best-2023}.
-Whether admitted or not, most of the data LLMs used for training come from people with biases that may not be aware of them.
-These biases include preferring positive results, being more tolerant or intolerant of authors with specific demographic profiles, or from certain institutions and countries~\citep{hosseini-fighting-2023}.
-Moreover, minority groups or options may have little or no included in training data in the LLMs, which can lead to bias when handling content related to these groups or viewpoints.
-This issue is similar to how low-quality manuscripts and their corresponding review comments, leads to bias when LLMs deal with these rarely seen or unseen content.
+These biases are inherited from the training data used to develop LLMs~\citep{leung-best-2023}.
+Whether acknowledged or not, most of the data LLMs are trained on come from individuals that may unknowingly carry their own biases.
+These biases include a preference for positive outcomes, varying levels of tolerance or intolerance toward authors with specific demographic profiles, or from certain institutions or countries~\citep{hosseini-fighting-2023}.
+Furthermore, minority groups or perspectives may be underrepresented or absent from the training data in the LLMs, which can lead to bias when handling content related to these groups or viewpoints.
+This issue is similar to how low-quality manuscripts and their associated review comments may contribute to biased evaluations when LLMs encounter unfamiliar or rarely seen content.